|Component||Questions to Ask||Description||Applications|

 - Ash Maurya found the business model canvas a bit too general for a lean startup

 To start building an online version of Lean Canvas with the initial goal of facilitating more of these learning conversations in my workshops, and subsequently opening it up to everyone.As Ash Maurya was adding four more blocks (problem, solution, key metrics, and unfair advantage), he needed to take out four building blocks:

-Source: blog.leanstack.comIn short, Ash Maurya took out key partners, key activities, key resources and customer relationships and substituted it with problem, solution, unfair advantage, and key metrics, respectively.
+Source: blog.leanstack.comIn short, Ash Maurya took out key partners, key activities, key resources, and customer relationships and substituted them with a problem, solution, unfair advantage, and key metrics, respectively.
 As he mentioned in his 2010 article, that is built upon these nine building blocks:

 There’s a clear delineation down the middle, on PRODUCT versus MARKET and here’s a brief description of each block and the order in which I like to think/validate them: